gtrev500/community-map/README.md

 An interactive web application for mapping and tracking community resources across California, including ice sightings, homeless shelters, and food banks.
 Users can add locations, view existing markers, and engage through comments.

+**HackCC 2025 Hackathon Entry** - Social Good Category

+This project was created for the HackCC 2025 hackathon, addressing the need for transparent community resource tracking and reporting.
+By enabling users to document and share locations of community resources and concerns, this tool empowers communities to stay informed and support each other.

 ## Features

 - **Interactive Map Interface**: MapLibre GL-based map of California with district boundaries